Smooth melted chocolate spread (Incomplete: max_output_tokens)

 Can I temper chocolate without a thermometer?

 You can try, but results are less consistent.
-A thermometer gives direct control over the melting, cooling, and reheating stages that determine crystal form.
+A thermometer gives you direct control over the melting, cooling, and reheating stages that determine crystal formation.

 What happens if chocolate is out of temper?

-It may set dull, soft, streaked, or blotchy.
-It may also bloom more quickly and release poorly from molds.
+It may set dull, streaked, soft, or blotchy.
+It can also bloom more quickly and release poorly from molds.

 Do all chocolates temper the same way?